Actionable Ways to Multiply Engagement in industrial eLearning – Part 2

 Suppose your company does not permit monetary incentives.
 Awarding a status level can motivate people to participate in eLearning courses.
 Gamification is another element that increases audience engagement.
 It also keeps learners interested in learning.

-Deloitte, a multinational professional service company, estimates that employees need to dedicate 1% of their working hours every week to training.
-1% of work time translates to only 24 minutes per week or around 5 minutes per day.
+Deloitte, a multinational professional service company, estimates that employees must dedicate 1% of their weekly working hours to training.
+1% of work time translates to only 24 minutes per week or around 5 minutes daily.
 According to the firm, this helps workers stay updated with the latest trends and development in the industry.

 It depicts the power of ‘microlearning’, a bite-sized approach to boost training, engagement, and knowledge retention.
 This method is less time-consuming, cost-effective, and surprisingly effective for industrial eLearning.
-Microlearning could be small learning units or short-term eLearning activities for learners to study at their convenience.
+Microlearning could be small learning units or short-term eLearning activities for learners to study conveniently.
 Microlearning content can include games, quizzes, videos, podcasts, images, etc.

 Incite Emotion to Connect at a Deeper Level